Multicultural & Inclusion Programming

 Inclusivity (Rowan University)

-Rowan University embraces and celebrates the uniqueness of each member of our community and is responsible for cultivating an atmosphere in which all members feel valued and welcomed regardless of race; disability, gender; ethnicity; sexual orientation; political, religious or social ideologies; or socio-economic status.
-The university must provide opportunities for safe, constructive dialogue that will enable all members to move beyond mere tolerance to actively embrace diversity in all forms as part of our daily interactions.
+Rowan University embraces and celebrates the uniqueness of each member of our community and is responsible for cultivating an atmosphere in which all members feel valued and welcomed regardless of race, disability, gender, ethnicity, sexual orientation, political, religious or social ideologies, or socio-economic status.
+The university must provide opportunities for safe and constructive dialogue that will enable all members to move beyond mere tolerance to actively embrace diversity in all forms as part of our daily interactions.

 Inclusiveness (Student Affairs)

-We value cultural, individual, and role differences by creating supporting and affirming climate for individuals of all races ethnicities, national origins, genders, gender identities, sexual orientations, religions, ages, abilities, sizes, socioeconomic statuses, and languages.
+We value cultural, individual, and role differences by creating, supporting, and affirming a climate for individuals of all races ethnicities, national origins, genders, gender identities, sexual orientations, religions, ages, abilities, sizes, socioeconomic statuses, and languages.
 We value the dignity of each individual as well as the ethical and equitable treatment of all members of the community in an atmosphere of mutual trust.
 We are guided by the principle that celebrating diversity enriches the lives of all people.

 Individual and Group Responsibility

 Every member of the Rowan community is responsible for ensuring that we all work towards the creation of an inclusive environment.
-Faculty do so in the classroom, professional staff in serving students, and students within the communal living areas, have the opportunity to engage in cultural and intellectual border crossings that will allow the richness of different customs and ideologies to be, explored, developed, shared, and embraced.
+Faculty do so in the classroom, professional staff in serving students, and students within the communal living areas.
+This fosters the opportunity to engage in cultural and intellectual border crossings that will allow the richness of different customs and ideologies to be explored, developed, shared, and embraced.

 The university acknowledges that creating an inclusive environment is not an easy task.
 Inclusiveness as a goal for the Rowan community means that all constituencies will accept the challenge to re-examine deeply ingrained perceptions and mindsets.
-In order to achieve such a goal the Office of Multicultural Affairs is launching the Social Justice Ambassadors Progrma & Campaign.
-If you would like to participate in this program orcampaign you can obtain information in the Chamberlain Student Center (Room 214).
+In order to achieve such a goal the SJICR is launching the Social Justice Ambassadors Program & Campaign.
+If you would like to participate in this program orcampaign you can obtain information in the Office of Social Justice, Inclusion & Conflict Resolution, Robinson 118.

 For upcoming events and information: www.facebook.com/rowanuniversityoma.

-For further inquiries contact the Office of Multicultural Affairs, Dr. John Mills at ext.
-4448 or email@example.com.
+For further inquiries contact the SJICR, Dr. John T. Mills at ext.
+4448 or firstname.lastname@example.org.